Zaid-Ajaj/Femto/README.md

 ```
 femto --validate

-femto --validate --project ./path/to/Library.fsproj
+femto --validate ./path/to/Library.fsproj
 ```
 In the directory where you have the project file of your library.
-This command will check whether the library has valid metadata about the required npm packages and will resolve the versions based on the specified `ResolutionStrategy`.
+This command will check whether the library has valid metadata about the required npm packages and will try to resolve the versions based on the specified `ResolutionStrategy`.